muratk5n/thirdwave/en/index.md

 their parrot capabilities.
 That's it.
 The tech is as parroty as it was, but now, it can generate better spam.
 It still can't drive a car or summarize a text.
-And it won't get there as long as maintream remains on this retarded path.
+And it won't get there as long as maintream remains on this misguided path.
 They will try bigger "better" neural nets that will go nowhere just like some physicists want to keep building bigger and better colliders instead of going back to the drawing board and fixing their science.